userfrosting/learn/01.quick-start/docs.md

 ## Server Requirements

 UserFrosting has a few system requirements.
-Of course, all of these requirements are satisfied by the [UserFrosting Homestead](/installation/environment/homestead) virtual machine, so it's highly recommended that you use Homestead as your local UserFrosting development environment.
+Of course, all of these requirements are satisfied by the [Homestead](/installation/environment/homestead) virtual machine, so it's highly recommended that you use Homestead as your local UserFrosting development environment.

 However, if you are not using Homestead, you will need to make sure your local UserFrosting development environment meets the following requirements: